Ethel Owen

 Ethel Owen (née Ethel Marguerite Waite; March 30, 1893 – February 16, 1997) was an American actress with a lengthy career on stage as well as radio and television.
-In her early sixties, during the mid-1950s, she had a memorable recurring TV role on The Honeymooners, playing Mrs. Gibson, Ralph Kramden's sharp-tongued, interfering mother-in-law.
+In her early sixties, during the mid-1950s, she had a memorable recurring TV role on The Honeymooners, playing Mrs. Gibson, Ralph Kramden's sharp-tongued, interloping mother-in-law.

 Early years, marriage and three daughters

 Born in Chicago, Ethel Marguerite Waite started performing around 1907, at age 14.
 Although she is credited with appearances on a number of vaudeville circuits, her primary venue was the legitimate stage, mostly as a member of regional touring theatre groups.
-Following marriage, in her early twenties, to Wisconsin veterinarian Raymond G. Owens on June 19, 1919, she had three daughters.
+Following marriage, in her early twenties, to a Wisconsin veterinarian, Raymond G. Owens, on June 19, 1919, she had three daughters.
 Her eldest child, Mary, would later move to Texas, where in Fort Worth she worked professionally as a social worker; however, Ethel's younger girls, Virginia and Armilda Jane, followed their mother into show business as actresses.

 While raising a family, Ethel Waite continued to act but under the new stage name "Ethel Owen", although she opted to drop the "s" in her married surname.
 Daughter Armilda Jane, born in Milwaukee in 1923, even began her own career as a child actress in her mother's plays.
 Well known in summer stock by her tenth birthday, she was offered a film contract at a time when the popularity and rising success of Shirley Temple on screen prompted various studios to conduct searches for other young talented performers, but her mother decided against the move to motion pictures.
 In succeeding years, Armilda Jane became a teenage performer in musical comedy and, changing her stage name to Pamela Britton, had co-starring roles on Broadway and in a few films, including two classics, the 1945 musical Anchors Aweigh, playing Frank Sinatra's Brooklyn-accented girlfriend, and the 1950 noir, D.O.A..
-Eventually, Britton moved to TV sitcoms, appearing, for example, as the scatterbrained title character in Blondie (1957), and as the inquisitive landlady, Mrs. Brown, in My Favorite Martian (1963-1966).
+Eventually, Britton moved to TV sitcoms, appearing, for example, as the scatterbrained title character in Blondie (1957), and as the inquisitive landlady, Mrs. Brown, in My Favorite Martian (1963–1966).

-The middle daughter, Virginia, proceeded in her mother's footsteps by retaining her own given name and likewise adopting "Owen" as a stage surname.
-Put under contract with RKO Pictures, she was mentioned in Louella Parsons' November 26, 1946 column, regarding "an interesting announcement" soon to be made concerning "William Hornstein, a Los Angeles business executive", but no further details were revealed until over three years later, when another story described Virginia's 1950 marriage to University of North Carolina graduate William A. Loock, Jr. During her brief 1946–48 sojourn into film acting at RKO, the sole on-screen credit she received was for playing dance-hall girl Ginger Kelly, fifth-billed second female lead in Zane Grey-based Thunder Mountain, the first of 29 entries in Tim Holt's 1947–52 B-western series.
+The middle daughter, Virginia (1921-2011), proceeded in her mother's footsteps by retaining her own given name and likewise adopting "Owen" as a stage surname.
+Put under contract with RKO Pictures, she was mentioned in Louella Parsons' November 26, 1946 column, regarding "an interesting announcement" soon to be made concerning "William Hornstein, a Los Angeles business executive", but no further details were revealed until over three years later, when another story described Virginia Owens' 1950 marriage to University of North Carolina graduate William A. Loock Jr. During her brief 1946–48 sojourn into film acting at RKO, the sole on-screen credit she received was for playing dance-hall girl Ginger Kelly, fifth-billed second female lead in Zane Grey-based Thunder Mountain, the first of 29 entries in Tim Holt's 1947–52 B-western series.